Writing a nonprofit mission statement can feel like an intimidating task.

 The Bottom Line

-Having a clear, concise nonprofit mission statement will let the world know what you do, who you help, and what problem you’re trying to solve.
-It’s the foundation of your work and your messaging.
+A clear, concise nonprofit mission statement lets the world know what you do, whom you help, and what problem you are working to solve.
+It’s the foundation of your messaging.